unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

     ![Select startup type](Assets/GettingStarted01-StartupType.png)

-1.  .NET MAUI Embedding is only supported on iOS, Android, MacCatalyst and, Windows.
+1.  .NET MAUI Embedding is only supported on iOS, Android, MacCatalyst, and Windows.
 If you have any other platforms selected, the .NET MAUI Embedding feature will be disabled.
-Select the Platforms section and make sure only iOS, Android, MacCatalyst and, Windows are selected.
+Select the Platforms section and make sure only iOS, Android, MacCatalyst, and Windows are selected.

     ![Select platforms](Assets/GettingStarted02-Platforms.png)